 The Scheme has several different sections with benefits accrued in some of the sections on a money purchase basis (also known as defined contribution).
 The Trustee is responsible for investment governance of the Scheme.
 This includes setting and monitoring of the investment strategy of the Scheme's various money purchase investment options.
-All of the money purchase sections are closed to new regular contributions, with the exception of the Additional Voluntary Contribution (AVC) scheme with Clerical Medical which continues to receive AVC payments and is also open to new joiners.
+All the money purchase sections are closed to new regular contributions, with the exception of the Additional Voluntary Contribution (AVC) scheme with Clerical Medical which continues to receive AVC payments and is also open to new joiners.
 The AVC scheme features a default arrangement for members who join and do not make an investment choice which is the BlackRock Cautious Lifestyle Option.

 The Trustee reviews the Scheme's investments regularly, including the default arrangement.
-The default was last reviewed on 1 September 2017, with the next review due to take place on 1 September 2020.
+The default was last reviewed on 1 September 2017.
+The next formal review was postponed pending a review of the investment advisor to the scheme and is now taking place and will be completed before November 2021.

 The objective of the default arrangement is to move members from higher return, higher risk investments to lower risk, lower return investments as they near their retirement age to reduce volatility and protect the value of their funds.
-This is intended to be appropriate for the majority of members who are expected to purchase an annuity at retirement.
+This is intended to be appropriate for most members who are expected to purchase an annuity at retirement.